MatthewRHermes/mrh/README.md

     * "ln -s /path/to/mrh /path/to/python/site-packages/mrh" in the shell

 ### Notes
+- The dev branch is continuously updated.
+The master branch is updated every time I pull PySCF and confirm that everything still works.
+If you have some issue and you think it may be related to PySCF version mismatch, try using the master branch and the precise PySCF commit indicated above.
 - If you are using Intel MKL as the BLAS library, you may need to enable the corresponding cmake option:
 `cmake -DBLA_VENDOR=Intel10_64lp_seq ..`
 - The C code uses PySCF header files, which may cause problems if you installed PySCF using pip.
 To be safe, it is best to download and compile PySCF from source.